Start your anchor with a quickdraw

 • Clip the locking carabiner into two strands of the quad.

-• On the back side of the clove hitch connecting you to the quick draw, tie another clove hitch and clip it to the locking carabiner.
+• On the back side of the clove hitch connecting you to the quickdraw, tie another clove hitch and clip it to the locking carabiner.

-• Take a breath and check everything: the locking carabiner is clipped to 2 strands, locked, and the clove hitch looks good.
+• Check everything: the locking carabiner is clipped to two strands of the quad, carabiner is locked, and the clove hitch connecting you to the locker looks good.

 • Remove the first clove hitch you tied on the bottom of the quickdraw, and feed the resulting slack through the second clove hitch to adjust your position.